Quitten/Autorize/README.md

 3. Is enforced??? (please configure enforcement detector) - Yellow color

-The first 2 statuses are clear, so I won’t elaborate on them.
+The first 2 statuses are clear, so I wonât elaborate on them.

 The 3rd status means that Autorize cannot determine if authorization is enforced or not, and so Autorize will ask you to configure a filter in the enforcement detector tabs.
 There are two different enforcement detector tabs, one for the detection of the enforcement of low-privileged requests and one for the detection of the enforcement of unauthenticated requests.